Ayurvedic Detox Rituals for Winter Pollution

 Not only cleaning your body, but also reducing exposure to contaminants is very important.
 Below are some useful tips given by Ayurvedic experts:

-• Make your home a smoke-free zone: Do not burn incense or candles; use LED alternatives.
+- Make your home a smoke-free zone: Avoid burning incense or candles; use LED alternatives instead.

-• Keep yourself properly hydrated: Have eight to ten glasses of water, herbal teas or soups daily.
+- Stay well hydrated: Aim for eight to ten glasses of water, herbal teas, or soups daily.

-• Introduce indoor plants: Peace lilies and snake plants help trap dust and improve indoor air quality.
+- Introduce indoor plants: Peace lilies and snake plants may help trap dust and support better indoor air quality.

-• Put on a face mask and use an air purifier: Wear a mask outdoors and use an air purifier at home.
+- Use protective measures: Wear a face mask outdoors and use an air purifier at home.

-• Choose public transport or carpool: This helps reduce pollution and improves community health.
+- Choose public transport or carpool: This helps reduce pollution and supports community health.

 Conclusion